 Next, surveyors use items like fences, structures and even piles of rocks to find property corners.
 These are called “monuments” and are like clues on a treasure map for the surveyor to determine the property line.

 Last, the surveyor identifies the property corners, which are usually iron rods driven into the ground.

-Using a combination of these factors, the surveyor can identify the property lines with accuracy.
+Using a combination of these factors, the surveyor can identify the property boundaries with accuracy.

 How to Find Your Property line